What is an indictable offence?

 What does the Crown Court process involve?

-After an indictable offence is sent to the Crown Court, the standard procedure will be for a plea hearing to take place from the outset.
-As a defendant, you will be expected to enter a plea to the charges against you, i.e. pleading guilty or not guilty.
+When an indictable offence is sent to the Crown Court, the process usually begins with a plea hearing.
+At this stage, you will be required to enter a plea of guilty or not guilty.

-Once both the prosecution and defence have delivered their arguments, the judge will summarise the evidence and inform the jury of the laws that will be applied to the charges.
-The jury then decides as to whether you are guilty or not guilty.
+After both sides have presented their case, the judge summarises the evidence and explains the relevant law.
+The jury then decides whether you are guilty or not guilty.

 How do indictable offences differ from summary offences?